samsung-cnct/chart-fluent-bit/README.md

 * docker container id

 #### [Forward and Secure Forward][12]
 Forward is the protocol used by Fluentd to route messages between peers, and allows interoperability between Fluent Bit and Fluentd.
-Our default is set to forward To enable secure mode, set the `enableTlS` value in `values.yaml` to true, then uncomment this section in the output plugin:
+Our default is set to forward.
+To enable secure forward mode, set the `enableTlS` value in `values.yaml` to true, then uncomment this section in the output plugin:
 ```
 Shared_Key    fluentd
 Self_Hostname fluentd